 MetroHealth’s main campus is located at 2500 MetroHealth Drive in Cleveland.

-Enter through the revolving doors under the towers and the front desk staff can direct you to the Rammelkamp Atrium and the Outpatient Plaza Atrium (near our Pharmacy) where the AIDS Quilt blocks will be hanging
+Park in the visitor’s garage on MetroHealth Drive, across from the towers – bring your parking ticket in for validation.
+Enter through the revolving doors under the towers and the front desk staff can direct you to the Rammelkamp Atrium and the Outpatient Plaza Atrium (near our Pharmacy) where the AIDS Quilt blocks will be hanging.

-Make a Panel
+Make a Mini Quilt Piece

-- The AIDS Quilt is an irreplaceable work of art and needs to be treated with care and carefully looked after during it’s time at MetroHealth.
+- Sitting Volunteer: The AIDS Quilt is an irreplaceable work of art and needs to be treated with care and carefully looked after during it’s time at MetroHealth.
 We need volunteers to come to MetroHealth for “Quilt-sitting” in 2-hour shifts.
 Please consider supporting HIV awareness by giving your time.
 We’ll provide parking validation and our gratitude.

 Special Group Visits

+Visiting the Quilt can be a powerful experience, especially for young people.
+Please contact Jen McMillen Smith at [email protected] or 216-778-4051 if you are interested in planning a group visit to the Quilt.
 We can arrange a short talk with a person who made a Quilt panel and/or a person living with HIV.
 Groups hosted in the past include middle school students from Urban Community School, Cleveland Heights High GSA students, a group of young volunteers with Planned Parenthood, and a LGBT Teen Group.